PoojithRachakada/RDP/README.md

 Remote-Desktop-Control
 ======================

-This is a project based on Java which allows to control a desktop remotely
+This is a project based on Java which allows to control a desktop remotely on heterogeneous system.

 It has two modules- Client and Server.
 <br>